Adding Custom Songs to Taiko 3DS3

 .

-Section 2: Running your TJA through Okku Converter
+Section 2: Okku

 - Navigate to

-3DSTaikoV### -> Okku
+3dsTaiko -> Okku

 , then double-click onOkku_Converter.exe